Study Dance Movement Therapy

 - Documents in foreign language must include approved translations into German or English.

 After we receive your application, we will contact you to plan the individual assessment, which will be held via online video conference.

 The assessment focuses on your artistic and professional aptitude, and comprises movement and expression, non-verbal interaction, and an admission interview.
 We reserve the right to adjust the content of the assessment.

 The Central Office for Foreign Education assesses foreign education certificates for the SRH University Heidelberg.
 You will find country-specific information on their website: www.anabin.de

-Applicants must have documented English skills (TOEFL or similar).
+Proof of English: IELTS 6.5/TOEFL 80 or other proof of English proficiency.
 Alternatively, an interview can be arranged either in person or via Skype that tests your language competence.

 Study in Germany